redhat-developer/odo/website/docs/using-odo/create-component.md

     ```shell
     $ odo create
     ?
 Which devfile component type do you wish to create java-springboot
     ?
-What do you wish to name the new devfile component (java-springboot) petclinic
+What do you wish to name the new devfile component (java-springboot) backend
     ```
-    Let's name it `petclinic`.
+    Name it `backend`.

 3. Next, odo asks you for the project in which you would like to create the component.
 Use the project `myproject` that we created earlier or the one you had set using `odo project set` command
    ```shell